ix5/sx-docs/content/docs/flashing-kagura.md

 - Download the `.FTF` file for the latest stock firmware.
   It should should be something ending in `.184` or `.192` for your region.
   See this [list of latest stock firmware files](https://forum.xda-developers.com/xperia-xz/how-to/xperia-xz-roll-android-7-0-nougat-39-2-t3510600).
+  You can also use the tool `XperiFirm` for downloading, which is included with `FlashTool`.
 - Download this [tweaked TWRP recovery](https://sx.ix5.org/files/builds/kagura/misc/twrp-3.2.1-0-kagura-ab-x.img), credits to Artem Labazov(@ab123321)
 - Download Sony OEM binaries for `tone` on Android Pie, Kernel 4.9 from the [Sony Software Binaries page](https://developer.sony.com/develop/open-devices/downloads/software-binaries).